 Acupuncture!
 A way to increase milk supply that is supported by research but is really not discussed a lot.

 These methods I will share with you are proven.
 I have seen them work again and again over the 25+ years that I have been working with breastfeeding mamas.
 Mamas just like you.

 Do you worry about how much milk you are making for your baby?
 Do you have a low milk supply and have to supplement with formula?
 Are you looking for natural ways to increase milk supply?

-Maybe your baby is gaining just fine on your milk, but you want to make more to build a good freezer stash.
-Perhaps you had a nasty bout of food poisoning and that caused your milk supply to drop.
+Maybe your baby is gaining just fine on your milk.
+But you want to produce more so you can build a good freezer stash or you had a nasty bout of food poisoning and it has caused your milk supply to drop.

 Whatever the reason, if you are a mama who wants to make more milk you want to know what will really help increase your milk supply.

 A great place to start is to figure out why your milk production is not at the level you want it to be.

 The most common causes of low milk supply are: